kangScripter/Subtitle-Extractor-Django/README.md

   - Search subtitles for specific queries.
   - Manage and organize video files and metadata using a Django-based web interface.

+## Sample Project

+You can check out the live version of the project http://209.23.12.201:8000/

 ## Features
 - Subtitle Extraction: Automatically extract subtitles from video files using FFmpeg.